 With detailed project analysis and control, expectations around completion were effectively managed and took into consideration the latent conditions and buildability challenges of this historic building.
 Valid extensions in the programme were minimised with detailed reviews of progress and working with the contractor to reduce the impact on the client.

 Aurecon was able to draw on its previous projects with the University of Melbourne and apply lessons learned to Old Quad.
-The Melbourne School of Design, Arts West and Western Edge Biosciences projects, managed by Aurecon, provided insights into the University’s insistence on forward-thinking sustainability and design, and their wish to have clear communication.
+The Melbourne School of Design, Arts West and Life Sciences (Stage 1) projects, managed by Aurecon, provided insights into the University’s insistence on forward-thinking sustainability and design, and their wish to have clear communication.

 It proved to be especially important when the issue of site accessibility came up for Old Quad.